 As we age, our risk of developing age-related macular degeneration (AMD), a disease that causes permanent vision loss, increases.
 Fortunately, a specific formulation of vitamins and minerals named AREDS2 has been shown to slow the progression of this sight-robbing disease.

-Contact The Pacific Lasik & Cataract Surgery Center in Huntington Beach to find out how to manage AMD and discuss which supplements can be taken to prevent its rapid progression.
+Contact Pacific Eye Care in Huntington Beach to find out how to manage AMD and discuss which supplements can be taken to prevent its rapid progression.

 But First, What Is Age-Related Macular Degeneration?